AB-BLAST 3.0 is a powerful

 The conflict can be mitigated on an individual basis

-by renaming the search programs in the NCBI BLAST+ package.
+by renaming the search programs in either package.

 We encourage you to seek a better solution by writing to your